Race Gurram (soundtrack)

-Race Gurram is the feature film soundtrack of the 2014 family drama film of the same name starring Allu Arjun, Shaam, Shruti Haasan and Saloni Aswani.
+Race Gurram is the feature film soundtrack of the 2014 action comedy film of the same name starring Allu Arjun, Shaam, Shruti Haasan and Saloni Aswani.
 Directed by Surender Reddy, the film's music and background score was composed by S. Thaman marking his first collaboration with Allu Arjun and second collaboration with Surender Reddy.

 The official soundtrack album consists of 6 songs composed by S. Thaman and Chandrabose, Rehaman, Viswa and Varikuppala Yadagiri Goud penning the lyrics.
 Being recorded in 2013, the soundtrack album was released in a simple and formal promotional event on 16 March 2014 at Park Hyatt hotel in Hyderabad on Lahari Music label.

-The audio received predominant positive response from all corners and many celebrities praised Thaman for his work.
+The audio received mixed reviews from critics but received positive response from all corners and many celebrities praised Thaman for his work.
 The soundtrack also debuted as one among the top ten albums in iTunes along with Maan Karate and Kochadaiiyaan.
 Within days of release, the Album topped the iTunes and all the lists in FM stations.
 The soundtrack also had a record number of sales and digital downloads.
 Thus it emerged as one of the biggest successful soundtracks of the year.